mislam1-lab/documentation/README-User data.md

 **Task: Automate app Stage 3 - Automate app deployment with user data**

+User data:  instead of manuel deploy the sparta app, this script can manually provision it by itself.

 Backend
 Step 1: create instance from virtual machine called tech508-mohammed-sparta-app-db2